 Get new posts by email

-• Ellen Whitehead
+• Picture of Ellen Whitehead

 Ellen Whitehead is an Assistant Professor of Sociology.
 She joined the faculty at Ball State in 2019, where she teaches courses in introductory sociology, family sociology, and quantitative data analysis.
 Her research background includes projects focused on family inequality and the social safety net.
 Ellen holds a PhD in Sociology from Rice University.